Worship at GHTC

 Rite I and Rite II

 Most worship services in the Episcopal Church come in two versions: Rite I and Rite II.
 Simply put, Rite I liturgies are descended from traditional Anglican liturgical forms, and even retain some of the traditional English that dates from 1600s.
 Many people prefer the historical liturgies and more traditional language.
 Rite II services date from the writing of the current Book of Common Prayer in the 1970s and use contemporary, everyday English.
 If you would like to compare, see this great Book of Common Prayer website.
-Most Episcopalians hear the Rite II liturgies most often but many Episcopal churches use the Rite I Eucharist as part of their worship.
+Most Episcopalians usually hear the Rite II liturgies, but many Episcopal churches use the Rite I Eucharist as part of their worship.
 We use Rite II for regular worship throughout the year.